A Twenty-Four Hour Performance Installation

 • cell phone / transmission – there are three separate radio streams that you may tap into on your phone.
 Please feel free to drop in on them and carry the live audio around with you inside or outside the space.

-• listening – please feel free to hang out, listen, pause, or even rest for a bit.
+• listening – please feel free to hang out, wandering in out and through, listen, pause, or even rest for a bit.
 It’s long form, so it’s impossible to hear it all, but it does change very, very slowly.

 About the Scores